MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/function-class.md

 ### <a name="parameters"></a>Parametreler

-`npc` Bir null işaretçinin sabiti.
+*npc* boş işaretçi sabiti.

-`right` Kopyalamak için işlev nesnesi.
+*doğru* kopyalamak için işlev nesnesi.

-`fn` Sarılacak aranabilir nesne.
+*fn* sarmalamak için çağrılabilir nesne.

-`fnref` Sarılacak aranabilir nesne başvurusu.
+*fnref* sarmalamak için çağrılabilir nesne başvurusu.

 ### <a name="remarks"></a>Açıklamalar

-Her işleçleri tarafından tutulan aranabilir nesneyi değiştirmek `*this` aranabilir nesnesiyle işleneni olarak geçirildi.
+Her işleçleri çağrılabilir nesne tarafından tutulan değiştirin `*this` çağrılabilir nesnesiyle işlenen olarak geçirildi.

 ### <a name="example"></a>Örnek